Development Setup

 To deploy all operators via helm you may use the following loop:

-for OP_NAME in keystone keystone-resources barbican nova nova-compute neutron neutron-ovn neutron-ovn-bgp glance cinder cds gnocchi ceilometer heat; do
+for OP_NAME in keystone keystone-resources barbican nova nova-compute neutron neutron-ovn neutron-ovn-bgp glance cinder cds gnocchi ceilometer; do

 helm upgrade --install --namespace $YAOOK_OP_NAMESPACE --set operator.pythonOptimize=false --set operator.image.tag=devel --set operator.image.pullPolicy=Always "$OP_NAME-operator" ./yaook/helm_builder/Charts/$OP_NAME-operator/